FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ## High Order Ambisonic Room

 One of the most straightforward methods to start working with HOA spatialisation in a signal flow is to connect input sources directly into an HOA Room.
-To convert a Room to be HOA, you select High Order Ambisonics as the _Output Configuration Stream Type_.
+To convert a Room to be HOA, select High Order Ambisonics as the _Output Configuration Stream Type_.

 All inputs to a Room must be in some kind of Channel Based format, even when it is an Ambisonic or Binaural Room. <!--That is the workflow at the time of writing (Spat Revolution v1.1).--> This makes most intuitive sense, when using Ambisonic format inputs as pre-encoded "3D sound field" type inputs into a room.
 You cannot just add them into an HOA room, even though they may be HOA format.
 Why is that?